Grand Duchy of Mecklenburg-Strelitz: Aftermath

 The Mecklenburg-Strelitz dynasty ended just prior to the loss of the monarchy in developments associated with World War I. At that time, there existed only two surviving recognized male dynasts of Strelitz, the young Grand Duke Adolphus Frederick VI, and his cousin Charles Michael, who was in Russian service, being a son of Grand Duchess Catherine Mikhailovna.
-In 1914, before the proclamation of war between Germany and Russia, Duke Charles Michael renounced his Mecklenburgish citizenship.
+In 1914, before the proclamation of war between Germany and Russia, Duke Charles Michael renounced his German citizenship.
 On 23 February 1918, Grand Duke Adolf Frederick VI committed suicide, leaving his cousin Charles Michael as heir to the Strelitz throne.
 Being in Russia, however, Charles Michael did not assume the throne, and in 1918 he wrote to Grand Duke Frederick Francis IV of Mecklenburg-Schwerin, who was acting as regent in Strelitz, stating that he wished to renounce his rights of succession to Strelitz, though the letter was only received by Frederick Francis in 1919 after the end of the German monarchies, so the issue of succession could not be resolved at the time.

 The House of Mecklenburg-Strelitz survives to this day, descending from Duke George, the morganatic son of Duke George Alexander with Countess Natalia Carlow and nephew of Duke Charles Michael, who adopted him in 1928.
 George subsequently assumed the title "Duke of Mecklenburg" (Serene Highness) which was acknowledged by Grand Duke Frederick Francis IV of Mecklenburg-Schwerin.
 He was later given the style of "Highness" by the House of Mecklenburg-Schwerin.
 George's grandson Borwin is the present head of the House of Mecklenburg-Strelitz.

 The county of Mecklenburg in the U.S. state of North Carolina, which includes the city of Charlotte, is named after the duchy.
-The City of Charlotte, known as "The Queen City" was named for Queen Charlotte, wife of King George III of Great Britain.
-Queen Charlotte was Princess Charlotte of Mecklenburg-Strelitz, born on 19 May 1744.
-She was the youngest daughter of Duke Charles Louis Frederick of Mecklenburg, Prince of Mirow and his wife Princess Elisabeth Albertine of Saxe-Hildburghausen.
+The city was named for the British Queen Charlotte, who was born a princess of Mecklenburg-Strelitz.